cleveland-flag-design-09B.jpg

 about flag 09

-Two columns of three blue stars support a blue shield at the flag’s center.
+Two columns of three blue five-point stars support a blue shield at the flag’s center.
 Atop the shield is a gear.
 Prominently displayed on the shield is a flame above an anvil.

 Below the gear on the shield’s face is a burning flame.
 The flame represents the spirit of Cleveland.
 Below the flame is an anvil.
 The anvil represents resilience.
-The anvil is tough—tough enough to shape steel.
+The anvil is tough enough to shape steel.

 Two columns of three stars flank the shield.
 The three stars on the shield’s left stand for downtown Cleveland and the east and west suburbs.
 The three stars on the left represent Lake Erie, the Cuyahoga River and the city’s parks and greenspaces.

-The six stars and the shield come together to form the head of a guitar, with each star standing in for a string’s tuning peg.
+The six stars and the shield come together to form the head of a guitar, with each star standing in for a guitar string’s tuning peg.
 The guitar signifies Cleveland’s place as the home of rock and roll.

 This Cleveland flag redesign is built on a 1:6 grid.
 Scroll down for the flag’s alternate color scheme.
 Compare this Cleveland flag design to other Ohio city flags.